Occupation Museum, Aarhus

+The Occupation Museum (Besættelsesmuseet) in Aarhus, Denmark is a history museum dedicated to the history of Aarhus during the German occupation in the Second World War.

-The focus of the museum is major events in Aarhus during the war especially the Aarhus Air Raid, the 1944 explosion in the Port of Aarhus, the activities of the prolific informant Grethe Bartram and the resistance movement in general.
+The museum focuses on the major events of the war in Aarhus, especially the Aarhus Air Raid, the 1944 explosion in the Port of Aarhus, the activities of the prolific informant Grethe Bartram, and the resistance movement in general.
 The museum exhibition make use of the history of the building as a place of interrogation and torture to tell the story of the events of the war.
-The cells are furnished with original items and equipment and the torture implements used at the time are on display.
-The exhibition features an extensive array of items from the 1940-45 period such as uniforms, weapons, mines, tools, passes and German, English and Danish propaganda.
+The cells are furnished with original items and equipment, while the torture implements used at the time are on display.
+The exhibition features an extensive array of items from the 1940–45 period such as uniforms, weapons, mines, tools, passes and German, English and Danish propaganda.

+History

+The museum was originally established in 1982 with the name Museet for Besættelsen i Aarhus, 1940–45 (English: The Museum about the Occupation in Aarhus), but was commonly referred to as the Occupation Museum.
+For the first year they borrowed premises in the Barracks on Langelandsgade, but moved to their current location in 1983.